alinapradhan/alinapradhan/README.md

 # Namaste,Hello,Hola,Ciao,Marhaba,Privet !!
 I'm Alina Pradhan! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with a love for coding and problem-solving.
+I'm a passionate AI engineer with curiosity to integrate algorithms for the goodness of mankind.
 Here's a bit about me:

 ## 🚀 About Me